 Proposed forecast submission file formats

-Flare forecasts will be accepted via three avenues (click each for proposed template):
+Flare forecasts will be accepted via two avenues (click each for proposed template):

 - Manual form input